soldair/changes-feed-diff/README.md

     - required. this is the place where we store old versions.
   - options.versions
     - optional. default 5. how many old versions to keep around before deleting them.
+  - options.nestDirectory
+    - optional. nest change documents in a deeper directory. like `/a/apple/_attachments/file` instead of `/a/apple/file`
+- differ(change,cb)
+  - change, is an object with an "id", numeric "seq",and a "doc" property. the diff is performed between docs
+  - cb, the callback. called with `cb(err,diff,previous document)`
+    - err, any error
+    - diff, the structural diff. see diff format
+    - previous document, it may be undefined.
+It is the doc property value of the previous (by seq sort) change object.

 ### diff format
 ```
 [
   {